utako/trellino/README.md

   * Remember to display the lists in order of their rank.
 You might want to overwrite the `comparator` method of the `cards` collection.
 * When the user creates a board, it should redirect them to the board's show page.
 You can use the router's `navigate` method for this.
 * Add the ability to create lists, via a new list view.
 * Add the ability to add board members.
-You should be able to type in a username and the website will add that person, or complain that they don't exist.
+You should be able to type in a email and the website will add that person, or complain that they don't exist.
 * Add a button to delete the board.

 ### Phase III: Cards (finally!)